-<This screening is taking place within Lekwungen territories.>
+<This screening is taking place on Lekwungen and Wsanec territories.>

 Join us to watch this outstanding and urgent short film about the Lax Kw'alaams people who are defending their traditional territory Lax U'u'la (Lelu Island) and the Flora Bank wild salmon habitat from the Petronas LNG project.

 Discussion to follow the film, including up-to-the-minute updates on what is happening at Lelu and other frontlines in the struggle against colonial intensification.
 As part of that, we will hear from Mary Vickers of the Heiltsuk Nation.

 Free or by donation.
 All funds raised go to the land defenders on Lax U'u'la.

 - This is a crucial time to support Lelu Island in every way we can!
 On January 23rd, 2016, the nine allied tribes of Lax Kw'alaams signed the Lelu Island Declaration calling for protection of Lelu Island and Flora and Agnew Banks from corporate resource extraction for all time.
 The Declaration, also signed by Grand Chief Stewart Phillip of the Union of BC Indian Chiefs, MLAs Jennifer Rice, Doug Donaldson, and Robin Austin, and MP Nathan Cullen, came about in response to continued attempts by Petronas and its North American branch, Pacific Northwest LNG, to begin work on a liquified fracked gas facility at Lelu.

 - The federal government released its Draft Environmental Assessment for the project on Feb.11 - in spite of its lack of authority on traditional, unceded indigenous territory.
 On March 11th, the 30-day comment period for the assessment will end, and the Government will release its final decision on the project by March 22.
 The company has said they are ready to begin construction immediately.